aspose-barcode/Aspose.BarCode-API-References/english/_index.md

 Welcome to Aspose.BarCode for Node.js via Java

-Aspose.BarCode for Node.js via Java API gives you the tools you need to generate barcode images and recognize barcodes from within Android applications.
-You can not only generate barcodes of different types, but also control the size of bars in the barcodes and overall barcode images.
-You can also customize the appearance of barcode text on barcode images.
+Aspose.BarCode for Node.js via Java provides server-side barcode generation and recognition to Node.js applications by leveraging the Java engine under the hood.
+Use it to encode GTIN/GS1 data, read multiple barcodes per image, and output images or buffers suitable for web APIs and batch jobs.
+The wrapper focuses on straightforward integration, predictable performance, and clean interop with Node.js tooling.

 {{% /alert %}}